foo-dogsquared/website/_posts/2018-05-15-node-js-npm.md

   "license": "MIT"
 }
 ```
-<p class="caption">package.json</p>
+*package.json*{: .caption}

 Then once you have the file in place, run `npm install` then wait until it has been resolved.
 Next, enter `npm ls --depth=0` to
 see the packages installed and you'll see the packages listed in the `dependencies` field in the `.json` file has been installed.
 Then, pretend that you're amazed that you have got another trick in your sleeve.
 Lastly, absorb the knowledge that `npm install`
-basically looks for the dependencies in the <code class="fileName">package.json</code> file if the tool found one on the current
+basically looks for the dependencies in the `package.json`{: .file-name} file if the tool found one on the current
 working directory.

 Due to this function, it lets us to be more portable and more accessible.
 Instead of transferring what could be thousands of small
-files due to the packages and their dependencies, we can just send the <code class="fileName">package.json</code> to
+files due to the packages and their dependencies, we can just send the `package.json`{: .file-name} to
 other developers and be done with it.
 Well, that is the halfway of the whole picture, anyway.